Montana History and Heritage

 Capitol: Step into Helena's Past.
 Tour Helena with this

 booklet in hand.
-By comparing the historical photographs contained
+By comparing the historical photographs

-to reflect the community's rich history.
+buildings that remain to reflect the community's rich history.

 |Girl from the Gulches: The Story of Mary Ronan Study Guide (Designed for students 6-10).
 This study guide includes lesson plans, vocabulary, chapter summaries and questions, alignment to the Common Core, and other information to facilitate classroom use of Girl from the Gulches: The Story of Mary Ronan, as told to Margaret Ronan, edited by Ellen Baumler.
 Set in the second half of the nineteenth century, this highly readable 222-page memoir details Mary Sheehan Ronan’s journey across the Great Plains, her childhood on the Colorado and Montana mining frontiers, her ascent to young womanhood in Southern California, her return to Montana as a young bride, and her life on the Flathead Indian Reservation as the wife of an Indian agent.
 Book One, which provides a child’s-eye view of the mining frontier, is available to download as a PDF.
 Classroom sets of Girl from the Gulches can be purchased from the Montana Historical Society Museum Store by calling toll free 1-800-243-9900.|